themagicalmammal/howtolinux/README.md

  ```
  - **AppArmor** [Unsafe to remove] is a Linux kernel security module that allows the system administrator to restrict programs' capabilities with per-program profiles.
 Profiles can allow capabilities like network access, raw socket access, and the permission to read, write, or execute files on matching paths.
  - **Apport** collects potentially sensitive data, such as core dumps, stack traces, and log files.
 They can contain passwords, credit card numbers, serial numbers, and other private material.
- **Apparmour is used my many apps like Chromium not to mention removing it is a security threat so please proceed carefully**
+ **Apparmour has used my many apps like Chromium not to mention removing it is a security threat so please proceed carefully**
  ```bash
  sudo apt remove --purge apport* apparmor* && sudo apt autoremove
  ```